marafiq/adnanrafiq/blog/2023-04-26-incrementally-introduce-di-in-net-framework-webapi/index.md

     public NotificationController()
     {
         // highlight-start
-        We are manually creating the `AuditService` Instance, and then it is creating new instance of CriticalLogger in its default constructor
+        //We are manually creating the `AuditService` Instance, and then it is creating new instance of CriticalLogger in its default constructor
         _auditService = new AuditService();
         // highlight-end
     }